ok-tmhr/neonavigation/trajectory_tracker/README.md

 This software was implemented to accomplish the above research.
 Original idea of the implemented control scheme was published on:
-Original idea of the implemented control scheme was published on:
 S. Iida, S. Yuta, "Vehicle command system and trajectory control for autonomous mobile robots," in *Proceedings of the 1991 IEEE/RSJ International Workshop on Intelligent Robots and Systems (IROS)*, 1991, pp. 212-217.